MorteSense/mortforge/README.md

 and SMS messages to the user using the Notification and SMSService classes, respectively, and store data related to these events using the Database, NotificationLog, and SMSServiceLog tables.

+## Notes

+1. Requirements.txt
+2. Redis server
+3. Python Flask
+4. MySQL
+5. AWS
+6. Twilio API

+Additional Notes:
+* The backend solution includes a requirements.txt file outlining the necessary dependencies.
+* A Redis server is used for caching and session management.
+* Python Flask is the chosen web framework for the backend.
+MySQL is utilized for data storage.
+* AWS services are employed for various functionalities.
+* The Twilio API is integrated for communication purposes.